acmesh-official/acme.sh/dnsapi/README.md

 Once you've activate, login to your API Admin Interface and create an API account.
 Please specify the scope (active groups: domain) and assign the allowed IPs.

-Be aware to use the `--insecure` flag, cause euserv.eu is still using self-signed certificates!

 ```
 export EUSERV_Username="99999.user123"
 export EUSERV_Password="Asbe54gHde"
 ```

-Ok, let's issue a cert now:
+Ok, let's issue a cert now: (Be aware to use the `--insecure` flag, cause euserv.eu is still using self-signed certificates!)
 ```
 acme.sh --issue --dns dns_euserv -d example.com -d *.example.com --insecure
 ```